klahrich/chiefhustler/content/posts/weekly-recap-001.md

 I will not get the best investment return this year and I'm not trying to, but I will write more words than anybody in the game, despite having a full-time job and a family to take care of.

-One year from now, I will be a guy who's been reading and writing about investing and practising his craft **everyday** for a full year.
+One year from now, I will be a guy who's been writing about investing and practicing his craft **everyday** for a full year.

-I kinda like that guy.
+I like that guy.

 I'll end with this glorious clip about why Michael Jordan was the GOAT: